nyxian03/KNES381/readme.md

 **Bold**
 --Italics--
 # we will be given a guide, to save hit write out command and follow prompts.
 Write out is cntrl o
+This is a change I'm commiting after having commiting this for future